rubenvoss/devops-rails/bash_script.md

 ```
 Now you should be able to run your script with either 'bash run' or './run'.
 # Add an alias for run
-If you do not want to have to type in the ./ every time before typing in run, you have to add your Repository to your $PATH.
-If you use zsh, open the .zshrc file with:
+If you do not want to have to type in the ./ every time before typing in run, you have to add an alias.
+If you use zsh, open the .aliases file with:
 ```
 code ~/.aliases
 ```